 15: I was first a freelance writer for National Pain Report and later was appointed as a “staff columnist”.
 I wrote and had published 42 articles from 2016 through mid 2018. (*I was abruptly cut off from writing anymore for NPR after the USPF started taking control over that paper in January 2018)

-16: I was invited to be on the Invisible Disabilities You Tube channel “Invisible No More”, as a featured guest video, back in 2012 (estimated 2011 or 2012?).
+16: I was invited to be in the Invisible Disabilities “Invisible No More” project, as a featured guest, back in 2012 (estimated 2010-2012?).
 I also helped them as a team member during Invisibile Disabilities week in 2016/17 and at other times.
 I would gladly still help them any time asked.

 18: I have been Director of Communications for the Deaf/HOH at CIAAG “Chronic Illness Advocacy and Awareness Group) since approximately 2017/18.